By Molly J. Anderson-Childers | Updated May 5, 2018

-While researching my article on La Fauna, I came across some interesting information that inspired me to write about the standing stones and megaliths at Cornwall.
+While researching La Fauna, I came across some interesting information that inspired me to write about the standing stones and megaliths at Cornwall.
 Otherwise, my research was a waste of time, for I had to look within to find La Fauna, Wild Muse of My Heart, living there.
-But I believe all things happen for a reason, and surely coming across information this exciting could not have happened solely by chance:
+But I believe all things happen for a reason, and surely coming across information this exciting could not have happened solely by chance.

 My copy of A Witch's Guide to Faery Folk, by Elaine McCoy, states that "The megaliths and standing stones of Cornwall have always been surrounded with legend and mystery, one such tale being that they can rise up and walk, dance, and sing.
 Whether this is because of some ancient spell or from some sentient energy, such as that of a Pyrenee, living inside them is unknown."
 She also indicates they can be observed at night, and that they still perform rituals during the Sabbats, or holy days, of the Pagan Wheel of the Year.